isaaclee12/isaaclee-usdc-2023/myCodingProcess.md

 - console.log'd the results from various runs of the search function on the dracula.json
 - AND a json that combines dracula + 20000 leagues under the sea

+- I tried searching the word "the" in the new dracula.json, and discovered my code was returning lines containing "they" as well
+- So I implemented regex word boundaries to prevent this error